rathichandar/rathichandar/README.md

 ### Hi there 👋, Myself Chandar Rathi
-#### I am BTECH Computer Science Graduate student.
+#### I am doing my master's in  Computer Science at Cal State Fullerton.
-I am a Web developer with prior React JS framework and also with backend knowledge of NODE JS  and  C# dot net core(API developmet and microservices).
+I am a software developer with prior React JS framework and also with backend knowledge of NODE JS  and  C# dot net core(API developmet and microservices).
 Constatly improving my  skills and having fun while coding.